mbrezu/Shovel/ClGettingStarted.md

                          :state vm-state)
         (declare (ignore result vm))))
     The bank promised to do it by Judgment Day.

 We're done with our RPC call, and the bank promised to transfer the money soon.
-In fact, that final message makes me feel so good I want to see it again (we can resume a VM more than once):
+In fact, that final message makes me feel so good I want to see it again (we can resume a VM more than once, let's run the last code snippet again):

     (let ((bytecode (shovel:deserialize-bytecode *sent-bytecode*))
           (vm-state *sent-state*)